 Pick a Must-Have Element

 One way to start is to figure out what the single must-have piece is for both of you.
-When Cait Pappas, founder and lead stylist at nest out west, has a bedroom project for a couple, she always asks them, "What is the most important element, piece, or change you'd like to see in this space?"
+When Cait Pappas, founder, and lead stylist at Nest Out West, has a bedroom project for a couple, she always asks them, "What is the most important element, piece, or change you'd like to see in this space?"

-This can be a great way to find common ground, lay the groundwork for your bedroom decor, and figure out where you should compromise—and where you shouldn't.
+This can be a great way to find common ground, lay the groundwork for your bedroom décor, and figure out where you should compromise—and where you shouldn't.
 "Encouraging couples to compromise in areas that are not the most important elements to them can help ease the process of blending design styles together if a couple doesn't share the same style," Pappas says.

 Opt for Neutral Colors

 According to Pappas, neutral color schemes are best for a couple's bedroom.
 A neutral shade not only appeals to various design styles, but it can be a calming choice in your bedroom.
 "The bedroom isn't meant to be a mentally stimulating space; it's where you're supposed to find enough of a sense of calm to get a good night's sleep," she says.